stakahama/libIgorPro/README.md

 The ipf file(s) in this project can be included in `~/Documents/WaveMetrics/Igor Pro 6 User Files/` (Mac), or `C:/Documents and Settings/username/My Documents/WaveMetrics/Igor Pro 6 User Files/` (Windows) to have these functions available for every Igor program.
-On a Mac, can set `ln -s stlib.ipf "~/Documents/WaveMetrics/Igor Pro 6 User Files/"`; on Windows this can also be handled through a shortcut.
+On a Mac, can set `ln -s stlib.ipf "~/Documents/WaveMetrics/Igor Pro 6 User Files/"` (included in `setup.sh` which also handles linking of HDF5 libraries); on Windows this can also be handled through a shortcut.
 In a procedure window, use `#include "stlib"` statement to use functions from the library.

 *Local environments.* Local function environments can be implemented using data folders as shown in the following example; we define a function to calculate the two-norm distance of a vector.
 ```